-The Glen Cove CDA offers a matching grant commercial rehabilitation program.This program offers façade improvements for storefronts in the downtown area.
-Commercial rehabilitation funds can also be used for architectural services and for feasibility studies, design and oversight of properties.
+The Glen Cove CDA offers a matching grant commercial rehabilitation program.
+The program offers façade improvements for storefronts in the downtown area.
+Commercial rehabilitation funds can include windows, doors, awnings and outdoor lighting.
+The program is offered on a first come/first serve basis.

 The Glen Cove Cinema and the Downtown Cafe are two projects that were assisted through the CDA's Commerical Rehabilitation Program.

 The Glen Cove CDA’s Sign Program offers a maximum of $500 per sign, based on funding availablity, for CDA board approved signs to business owners in our downtown or urban renewal areas.
-Applicants need to complete the application and return it to the CDA for approval.
+Applicants must secure a City of Glen Cove Building Department permit before completing the Sign Grant application and return it to the CDA for approval.

 For Sign Grant guidelines and application, click on "Applications and Forms" on this website.